 At the end of WWII, in Finland, culture was moderated by politics and religion to reunite society.
 At that time, the arts were a fundamental part of the country’s economic recovery.
-Tove’s renowned father, acclaimed sculptor Viktor’ Faffan’ Jansson, wanted to see his daughter becoming an extraordinary painter, but destiny had other plans.
+Tove’s renowned father, acclaimed sculptor Viktor’ Faffan’ Jansson, wanted to see his daughter become an extraordinary painter, but destiny had other plans.

 While Tove’s father worked on his art, the daughter consumed her precious time drawing sketches.
-The concerned parent asked her to continue painting, and she responds sarcastically, “Should I paint something for our fatherland?”
+The concerned parent asked her to continue painting, and she responded sarcastically, “Should I paint something for our fatherland?”
 The dialog and the visuals create relevant symbolism throughout the entire movie.

 She wanted to gain independence and freedom from her parents.
 But those idealistic goals have a price.
 First, she must create a sanctuary to get inspiration, connect with her interior light, and perhaps a muse.
 She wants to use her experience as a well-traveled, liberal woman who knows how people in Morocco live.

-Among the bourgeoisie, Tove feels sorry for people that are not artistic.
+Among the bourgeoisie, Tove feels sorry for people who are not artistic.
 “Ingenuity is a hallmark,” she says, referring to a personalized birthday card she drew for the wealthy father of her new best friend, Vivica Vandler (Krista Kosonen).
 Vivica is a theater director with whom Tove falls in love and decides to live the intensity of the Palme d’Or winner “Blue is the Warmest Color,” explicitly speaking.

 In Tove Jansson’s life, sometimes, opportunities came from connections with other artists and politicians.
 She is soon chosen to paint a fresco for the City Hall.
 A controversy regarding class conflict occurs, not as tense as Diego Rivera’s mural at the Rockefeller Center in New York depicted in Tim Robbin’s “Cradle Will Rock,” 1999.
-Still, both in favor of the oppressed.
+Still, both are in favor of the oppressed.

 The music evolution enriches the story beautifully, evolving from an impassioned Tango to Jazz, Classic, and some fantastic “Chanson Françoise,” including the magnificent compositions of Matti Bye (“Everlasting Moments”).

 |Book cover courtesy of Drawn & Quarterly

-“Tove” is structured is similarly to “Tom of Finland” - the 2017 biopic of an artist pioneer of LGBTQ rights.
+“Tove” is structured similarly to “Tom of Finland” - the 2017 biopic of an artist pioneer of LGBTQ rights.
 Tom revolutionized the world of graphics with his risqué and daring illustrations.

 Without smearing the feminist crusade in the face, director Zaida Bergroth (“Last Cowboy Standing,” “The Good Son”) recreates Tove’s world in Europe during the 40s, 50s, and 60s wonderfully and portrays the life of Tove Jansson delicately.
-Bergroth’s focuses on Tove’s art and humanism, social class, and women’s sexuality eloquently.
+Bergroth focuses on Tove’s art and humanism, social class, and women’s sexuality eloquently.